SkylineCommunications/dataminer-docs/connector-help/connector_help/Alcatel 7750 SR.md

 When page polling is changed, the tables on that page will inherit the new polling setting from the page.
 Changing the polling for a table, however, will not have any impact on the page polling or on the polling of any other tables on that page.
 The following example shows how this works for the **SDP** page in the driver:

 The **SDP** page displays two tables: **SDP Info Table** and **SDP Bind Table**.
-When an element with the Alcatel 7750 SR driver is created, the SDP Polling is disabledon this page and both tables inherit this setting.
+When an element with the Alcatel 7750 SR driver is created, the SDP Polling is disabled on this page and both tables inherit this setting.

 - When **SDP Polling** is enabled for this page, the **SDP Info Polling** table and **SDP Bind Polling** table will be enabled as well, and the data for these tables will be retrieved from the device.
-- When **SDP Info Polling** is disabled again, the **SDP Info Polling** tablewill no longer be polled, but the **SDP Bind Table** will still be polled, because enabling or disabling polling on a table has no influence on the page or any other tables.
+- When **SDP Info Polling** is disabled again, the **SDP Info Polling** table will no longer be polled, but the **SDP Bind Table** will still be polled, because enabling or disabling polling on a table has no influence on the page or any other tables.
 - When **SDP Polling** is disabled again, the **SDP Bind Table** polling will also be stopped, because it inherits this setting from the **SDP Polling**.